 Saleswhale's pedigreed technical product and engineering team hailing from the prestigious Y Combinator.
 That's the startup accelerator program that produced companies such as Dropbox, AirBnB, and Stripe.

 Exceed.ai Review: Another Conversica alternative that takes a cost-effective, suite-approach to the conversational AI space

 Exceed.ai, an U.S.-Israel headquartered company, was founded in 2016.
 They're the latest entrant to the space.
-Exceed.ai works with customers such as Comeet, Guardicore, Maxsold, ChannelSight, and Monday.com.
+Exceed.ai works with customers such as Comeet, Guardicore, Maxsold, and ChannelSight.

 Good value for money.
-It offers a suite of services, from chatbot to email follow-up to scheduling, that would require purchasing different best-of-breed solutions like Drift, Calendly etc.
+It offers a suite of services, including chatbots, that would require purchasing different best-of-breed solutions like Drift, Intercom etc.

 Provides a cost-effective solution for small businesses with less than 50 employees.
-These are typically under-served by larger players like Saleswhale and Conversica
+These are typically under-served by more established players like Saleswhale and Conversica

 Platform can be inflexible, and have limited customization.
 This requires customers to go outside of the box to solve their needs adequately

 Usability can be clumsy sometimes.
 Occasional bugs and gaps that are nevertheless addressed quickly by the nimble software development team

 Here are some of the G2 reviews about Exceed.ai that highlight the points above: